bernie-skipole/indi/docs/source/usage/introduction.rst

 The indiredis package
 ^^^^^^^^^^^^^^^^^^^^^

-This Python3 package provides an INDI web client (if run with the python3 -m option), or if imported, it provides your own Python scripts with functions that read instrument properties from indiserver (port 7624) and stores them in redis, and in the other direction; can read data published to redis and sends it in INDI XML format to indiserver.
+This Python3 package provides an INDI client for general Instrument control, converting between the INDI protocol and redis storage.
+If the package is run, it provides a web service for controlling instruments attached via indiserver.
+If imported, it provides tools to read/write to redis, and hence the INDI protocol, for use by your own GUI or WEB applications.

 The package is a client only, it does not include indiserver or drivers.